Deploying Polarity Server Virtual Machine on Azure

 systemctl restart polarityd

-You can now navigate to the polarity web interface by opening a browser (Chrome is recommended) and navigating to https://<your-polarity-server>
+You can now navigate to the polarity web interface by opening a browser (Chrome is recommended) and navigating to `https://<your-polarity-server>`

-You can login with the default user admin and the password PolarityServer2015!
+You can login with the default user `admin` and the password `PolarityServer2015!`

-Update FQDN in Polarity Config
+#### Update FQDN in Polarity Config <a href="#deployingpolarityservervirtualmachineonazure-updatefqdninpolarityconfig" id="deployingpolarityservervirtualmachineonazure-updatefqdninpolarityconfig"></a>

 By default the Polarity server will assume the FQDN for your server matches the server hostname.
 If this is not the case, you will need to modify the Polarity Server config file to set the appropriate config.